 - Care Coordination – Care Coordinators, who work in community-based agencies called Care Coordination Units, arrange for an array of support services and make appropriate referrals for older people who need assistance.
 It is the care coordinator who determines eligibility and designs the care plan.

 - In-Home Service – This service provides assistance with personal care, as well as with household tasks such as cleaning, laundry, shopping, running errands, and planning and preparing meals.
 In-home Service is available in every county in Illinois.

 - Adult Day Service – The Department funds many adult day service centers in the State.
 The service is designed especially for older people who cannot be at home during the day.
 Not only does the program provide socialization for clients, it offers respite for family members.

 Note: Adult Day Services Centers are eligible to apply for the Child and Adult Care Food Program administered by USDA.
-USDA is an equal opportunity provider and employer.
+USDA is an equal opportunity provider, employer, and lender.

 - Senior Companion – The program, which is offered in limited areas of the state, matches frail older people who cannot be left alone with low income senior volunteers who provide companionship.

 - Choices for Care – If you need long term care, this program makes it possible for you to learn about community-based care (– If you need long term care, this program makes it possible for you to learn about community-based care (in-home service, home delivered meals, etc.), as well as nursing home care.
 Local case managers meet with older people and their families to discuss various care options.
 As a result, people can make more informed decisions about what kind of care is most appropriate and affordable.

 Demonstration Projects – In the continuing effort to provide consumer-directed, cost effective services to the most frail elderly in the state, the Department also works on demonstration projects around the state.